MelGeek MADE68 review: Style but not so much substance

 Superb gaming performance

 The MelGeek MADE68’s biggest selling point is, of course, its Hall Effect magnetic switches.
 Rather than using a physical mechanical action like the best mechanical keyboards do, Hall Effect keyboards actuate via an electromagnetic field.
 This means that you can change the actuation point for every single key — from 0.1mm to 4mm.
 This determines how sensitive each switch is and the force required for a keypress to register.
 Contributing to the MADE68’s gaming performance is its 1,000Hz polling rate which is well-suited to most first-person shooter and third-person RPG titles.
-This is nowhere near as good as the Corsair K70 Max’s 8,000Hz polling rate, but it’s quick enough for most players.
-You also can’t set dual actuation points as you can on some other magnetic keyboards, such as the SteelSeries Apex Pro Mini ($179).
+If you need faster than 1,000Hz — and many people won't — for competitive gaming, many gaming keyboards, like the Corsair K70 Max ($230), feature 8,000Hz polling.
+But this comes at a premium price.
+And if you want a keyboard that lets you set dual actuation points, consider the SteelSeries Apex Pro Mini ($179) instead.

 A MelGeek MADE68 wireless keyboard with Hall Effect magnetic switches